Manhattan Institute for Policy Research: Programs

 The Adam Smith Society was founded by the institute in 2011.
 Bloomberg describes it as a nationwide chapter-based association of business school students who “double down on” capitalism.
 As of 2018, the organization had nine professional chapters, located in Austin, Boston, Chicago, Dallas, Houston, London, New York City, San Francisco, and Washington, D.C., and 33 student chapters at such schools as the Stanford Graduate School of Business, University of Chicago Booth School of Business, and the Wharton School of the University of Pennsylvania.

 Created in 2006, the institute's Veritas Fund for Higher Education was a donor advised fund that invested in universities and professors.
 The fund invested in courses related to western civilization, the American founding, and political economy.

 The institute formed its Project FDA in 2006 to focus on ways to improve FDA regulations.
-Notable members of the committee include former FDA commissioner Andrew C. von Eschenbach and former Oklahoma senator (now Institute senior fellow) Tom Coburn.
+Notable members of the committee include former FDA commissioner Andrew C. von Eschenbach and former Oklahoma senator and Institute senior fellow Tom Coburn.

 Economics21 (E21) joined the institute in 2013 as the organization's Washington-based research center focused on economic issues and innovative policy solutions, led by the former chief economist of the U.S. Department of Labor during the Reagan administration, Diana Furchtgott-Roth.
 E21 has a partnership with the Shadow Open Market Committee, which was established in 2009, prior to its association with the institute.
 The independent group of economists meet twice a year to evaluate the policy choices and actions of the Federal Reserve's Open Market Committee.
 E21 partners with the Shadow Open Market Committee (SOMC), an independent group of economists, first organized in 1973 by Karl Brunner, from the University of Rochester, and Allan Meltzer, from Carnegie Mellon University, to provide a monetarist alternative to the views on monetary policy and its inflation effects then prevailing at the Federal Reserve and within the economics profession.
 Its original objective was to evaluate the policy choices and actions of the Federal Open Market Committee (FOMC), but has since broadened its scope to cover a wide range of macroeconomic policy issues.